What Not to Test (for Cyber-Physical Systems): Introduction

-The rest of this paper is structured as follow.
+In summary, we say our novel contributions are: \begin{enumerate}[leftmargin=6mm] \item We verify that test case selection problem is not trivial.
+More specifically, this problem cannot be solved just by applying standard optimizers (NSGA-II, NSGA-III and MOEA/D) in off-the-shelf manner.
+Due to the many-goal nature of the problem, we need somehow to extend our optimizing technology.\footnote{In the literature, ``many-goal'' usually refers to 2 or 3 goals and ``multi-goal'' refers to four or more.} \item We propose a novel test selection method {\LESS}. \item We verify and explain the rationale on why off-the-shelf multi-goal optimizers failed on this task by conducting additional experiment and analysis. \item We clearly document the value of doing {\LESS}.
+When testing on six cyber-physical models, {\LESS} finds test suites as good, or even better, than those found by Arrieta et al.'s approach~\cite{arrieta2019pareto}.
+Further, {\LESS} does so while running 80-360 times faster (seconds instead of hours, mean time).
+Hence, we recommend {\LESS} as a fast method to find minimal test cases for multi-goal cyber-physical systems. \end{enumerate} The rest of this paper is structured as follows.
 Section~\ref{background} introduces the background and related work in test case selection for simulation-based testing.
 Section~\ref{methodology} introduces the problem of studying effectiveness measurement metrics in cyber-physical systems and illustrates how they are calculated by mathematical formula.
 Moreover, multi-objective optimizers and our proposed approach are introduced in this section as well.
 Section~\ref{experiment} introduces the case studies, performance evaluation metrics, and statistical analysis method used in this study.
 Section~\ref{result} shows our experimental results.
-Section~\ref{threats_to_validity} explores threats to validity and Section~\ref{conclusion} makes the summary of our study and states the possible future work.
+Section~\ref{discussion} discusses the generality of {\LESS}, Section~\ref{threats_to_validity} explores threats to validity and Section~\ref{conclusion} makes the summary of our study and states the possible future work.